Paternity Lawyers in Los Angeles, Helping Establish Parentage and Support

 If a Los Angeles paternity lawyer helps you determine that you’re not the father, this doesn’t mean you’re entitled to a refund of the child support you’ve paid in the past.
 However, you may be able to seek reimbursement from the legitimate biological father if he can be found and identified.
 This is one of the many instances when maintaining a cordial relationship with the child’s mother can prove invaluable.
 Not every custody or paternity case has to end up in the courtroom.
 The professionals at Kim Mediation and Law Center strive to help clients reach an amicable resolution without the high costs related to trial.

 Contact a Paternity Lawyer in Los Angeles, CA Today

 While one might expect that establishing paternity in California would be simple, this is often far from the case.
 Everyone has their own unique situation, and in each instance, the appropriate legal approach can vary.
 The important thing to remember is that parentage cases can have significant legal repercussions.
 Whether decisions are made inside or outside of a courtroom, there will be implications for child custody and visitation rights, financial support, and even who has a say in important decisions for a child’s life.
 Don’t risk your future by taking a “do-it-yourself approach” to establishing paternity.

 At Kim Mediation and Law Center, you’ll work with an experienced paternity attorney who has practiced in family law for over two decades.
 Whether your paternity questions focus on paying child support, establishing rights, or any other issue you have concerns about, a legal professional can help you get started.
 In any situation, not immediately resorting to litigation can go a long way in simplifying the process for everyone involved.
 This is what we strive to do at Kim Mediation and Law Center.
-Contact us today by calling (213) 351-1000 for a free consultation with a paternity lawyer in Los Angeles who’s ready to help.
+Call or contact us today for a free consultation with a paternity lawyer in Los Angeles who’s ready to help.